 It turned out to be a brilliant decision, because all of a sudden we were actually surrounded by peaceful mountainous atmosphere.
 Only a few locals from Slovakia chose the same path and very few polish tourists were impeding our trek.
 Because we were so happy, we celebrated our day at the next hut with a drink – still three hours away from the valley.
 It is especially famous for the toilet with a view.
 (Unfortunately I didn’t take a picture.)

-Two days later I would travel further to Slovenia again, where I would stay with great couchsurfers – When I arrived in Zakopane about two weeks earlier I had no idea how this journey would end.
+Two days later I would travel further to Slovakia again, where I would stay with great couchsurfers.
+When I arrived in Zakopane about two weeks earlier I had no idea where this journey would end.
 I was prepared to clean at the hostel every day, but I ended up walking across the border of two countries.
-I thought I would be in the hostel bubble, but I ended up meeting an incredible family, whose children can sing a goodnight song in 56 languages :DD
+I thought I would be in the hostel bubble, but I ended up meeting an incredible family via couchsurfing (whose children can sing a goodnight song in 56 languages).
+Apart from that I learnt about Israeli Cuisine from another couchsurfer who also stayed that night.

 How can I not love to travel?